HurpDurp/TF2Benchmarker/README.md

 7. **(Optional)** Specify a demo to benchmark.
 8. Start the benchmark.

+### FPS File Format

+Any file with the extention `.cfg` can be imported to use as a 'base' to bechmark against.

+Comments `//` should be automatically ignored, as well as mixed use of `" "`s.

 ### Benchmark File Format

 To quickly add commands to benchmark, you can place your commands in a `.txt` file.